bogacg/SendGrid-Contacts-Test/README.md

 ﻿# SendGrid Contacts API Test (C#)

+##Announcement##
+Now there is a [v3 Beta branch](https://github.com/sendgrid/sendgrid-csharp/tree/v3beta) of official library, which contains implementation for endpoints other than Send Mail.
+So if you want to try Contacts API, you may do so with that branch.
+Keep in mind, that beta branch is not for production.

+##About This Project##
 [C# Library](https://github.com/sendgrid/sendgrid-csharp) is good for sending transactional emails but SendGrid Web API has many more RESTful endpoints than Mail Send.